American Printing House for the Blind Federal Quota

 • Grade Placement

-• Primary reading medium
+• Primary and Secondary reading media

 • Primary Instructional Language of Learner